 You can cook your own rice or, often, find some leftover riceshared by another person cooking in a hostel.
 You can stir-fry cooked rice with veggies and/or pre-cooked meat and simply crack an egg over the top at the final stage of cooking.
 Don’t forget to add salt, pepper.
 Try some local spices for a quick and hearty meal wth regional flavor.

 💡 Heads Up: Leftover rice is a common cause of food poisoning thanks to naturally occurring bacillus cereus bacteria that multiply rapidly in cooked rice.
-1 If you’re enjoying rice someone else has cooked, be extra careful about food safety in order to avoid the dreaded experience of getting sick during travel.
+1 If you’re enjoying rice someone else has cooked, be extra careful about food safety.

 🍞 French Toast